AaronCWacker/Yggdrasil/README.md

 ## What I'm doing:
 ### Sorting Bookmarks
 1. AITools
 2. Art
 3. Music
 4. Huggingface
 5. Github
 6. TV
 7. Health
 8. Azure
 9. Cloud
 10. Shop
 11. Worlds
 12. Social
 13. Learning

 ### Planning to create AI apps for problems based on what I learned yesterday from Lex Fridman interviews.
 1. Astrophysicists
 2. Developers - Extraordinaire
 3. Healers

 ## What I've learned today (3AM-7AM central time):
 1. Sorting Algorithms and Agent Decision Flows Differ By Type of Information Types, Inputs and Outputs.
 2. My AITools for instance has less AI apps in it than my Art classification.
 3. Music is its own because I play and write music, and each component, each voice and instrument and lyric is part of me.
 4. Github is where I go to write for myself and humans.
 Its also where I read code and study others code creations.
 5. Huggingface is where I write code most quickly to always ship always to prod and public and everyone, every day something new.
-   	6. TV is all video I watch including streaming across all types of video media.
+6. TV is all video I watch or make including streaming across all types of video media.
 7. Health is my study of what helps me heal myself, my family and my community.
 What I care about in helping others and myself.
 Live long and prosper.
 8. Cloud is the game changer cloud apps and platforms for me.
 9. Shop is anything I need to pay for or evaluate as something needed, wanted, for myself and others.
 As well as optimal fast, parallel, and related $ matters.
 10. Worlds is the world of favorite maps, locations, maps I make, apps that create real or imaginary vision of worlds.
 And of course AR and VR and simulated worlds you can build.
 11. Social is all social media platforms, communications tools, ways to converse with others.
 12. Learning is everything I like to read like technical papers, innovation, research and documentation.
 All inputs of different media as well into the AI soup I make.

 # ACAE with AFD
 1. In VSCode add the following extensions:
 	1. Azure Resources, Azure App Service, Azure CLI Tools, Azure Container Apps, Azure Resource Manager